 Personal loans are available from traditional lenders, such as banks, credit unions and peer-to-peer online lenders.
-The minimum and maximum borrowing limits are set by each lender and the amount of your personal loan limit depends on your creditworthiness, and an important factor for your creditworthiness will be your credit score at the time you submit your loan application.
+The minimum and maximum borrowing limits are set by each lender and the amount of your personal loan limit depends on your creditworthiness.
+An important factor for your creditworthiness will be your credit score at the time you submit your loan application.
 Keep reading to learn more about how much you can borrow from a lender.

 How Much Can I Borrow With a Personal Loan?

-Lenders offering personal loans generally set a range of loan amounts from $1,000 up to $50,000, with some offering loans into the six figures.
+Lenders offering personal loans generally set a range of loan amounts, typically from $1,000 up to $50,000, with some offering smaller loans or even loans into the six figures.
 Here’s a sampling of what some traditional lenders and peer-to-peer lenders offer for personal loans:

 |Peer-to-Peer Lender||Personal Loan Amounts|